notShayana761/Tic-tac-toe-C-sharp/README.md

-this is a simple tic-tac-toe project in xaml, C# and WPF
+this is a simple Tic-tac-toe project in xaml, C# and WPF